 A good header for a real estate paralegal resume should include your name as the title, and your contact information beneath it.

 The bad example includes too much information and is not concise.
-It is also not appropriate to refer to yourself as “extraordinaire.”
+It is also not appropriate to brag about yourself.

 Describe Your Professional Experience as a Real Estate Paralegal